supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 ```
 curl -v -X POST -H 'Content-Type: application/json'-d '{"rates": {"GBP": {"rate": 0.77, "price_currency_code": "GBP"}, "EUR": {"rate": 0.91, "price_currency_code": "EUR"}}, "valid_until": "2015-02-27T12:00:00Z"}' -u ':tokenSecretHere' https://api.nosto.com/exchangerates
 ```

+### How can I get an API token?

+You can request an API token (API_RATES) by getting in touch with our support personnel.
+Once the token has been granted, you will be able to find it listed in the [authentication tokens section in the admin.](https://help.nosto.com/settings-and-troubleshooting-faq/settings-authentication-tokens)

 ### How often should I send exchange-rates?